Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Traditional food on the Makarska Riviera and Dalmatia in Croatia:

-• Grilled fish: fresh fish such as perch, bream or sardines are simply grilled and served drizzled with olive oil, garlic and herbs to enhance their flavour.
+• Grilled fish: Fresh fish such as perch, bream or sardines are simply grilled and served drizzled with olive oil, garlic and herbs to enhance their flavour.
 Petya doesn’t really like fish, but he liked it here very much.

-• Black risotto (crni risotto): this unique dish has a dark colour thanks to the calamari ink that is mixed with Arborio rice, calamari, garlic, onion and white wine.
+• Black risotto (crni risotto): This unique dish has a dark colour thanks to the calamari ink that is mixed with Arborio rice, calamari, garlic, onion and white wine.
 It has a rich and spicy taste.

-• Octopus salad: a refreshing starter of tender octopus, tomatoes, onions, capers and olives, flavoured with olive oil and lemon juice.
+• Octopus salad: A refreshing starter of tender octopus, tomatoes, onions, capers and olives, flavoured with olive oil and lemon juice.

 • Peka: A traditional Dalmatian dish prepared by slow cooking meat (usually lamb or veal) and vegetables (potatoes, onions and peppers) under a bell-shaped lid (peka) covered with hot coals.